 We ask all board members to come to our shows, to serve on one committee, and to participate in our bi-monthly (that’s every other month) meetings.
 To view our list of current board members/rock stars, click here.

-If you’re a local leader who thinks you can make an impact at Bricolage, email Jeff Carpenter at firstname.lastname@example.org, to tell him why you should be part of the best board in the ‘burgh.
+If you’re a local leader who thinks you can make an impact at Bricolage, email Jeffrey at firstname.lastname@example.org, to tell him why you should be part of the best board in the ‘Burgh.